CSHS-CWRA/RavenPy/docs/installation.rst

 `RavenPy` relies on the `Raven <http://raven.uwaterloo.ca>`_ and `OSTRICH
 <http://www.civil.uwaterloo.ca/envmodelling/Ostrich.html>`_ binaries, which can be conveniently
+downloaded, compiled, and made available on you `PATH`.
+There are currently two options available:

-downloaded, compiled, and placed in the `bin` folder of your environment, with this command:
+* To directly download, compile and place them in the `bin` folder of your environment, use this command:

 .. code-block:: console